hatmarch/centos-gitlab-ce/README.md

 The openshift/create-openshift-app.sh script uses the image hosted at https://hub.docker.com/r/tyrell/centos-gitlab-ce and creates the required Persistent Volume Claims in Openshift for persistent storage volume mounts.

-Delete the application using;
+Delete the Openshift application using;

       'oc delete all -l app=gitlab-ce'

 ### Initialising GitLab

-Run '/assets/wrapper' to initialise GitLab for firs time.
-This creates all necessary dependencies and database schemas.
+Run '/assets/wrapper' to initialise GitLab for the first time.
+This script creates all the necessary dependencies and database schemas etc.

 ### Notes